ballerina-guides/integration-tutorials/service-orchestration/README.md

     }
     ```

-2. Extract necessary details from the request and make a call to the hospital backend service to request an appointment.
+2. Extract necessary details from the request (e.g., hospital, patient, doctor, etc. details) and make a call to the hospital backend service to request an appointment.
 A response similar to the following will be returned from the hospital backend service on success.

     ```json
     {